MinecraftForge/Documentation/docs/config/@config.md

 Sub Categories
 --------------
-If you want Sub Categories, you must specify them.
-A good way to do this is to make a private inner class, and create a singleton instance in it's parent.
+A good way to male a `Sub Category` is to make a private inner class, and create a singleton instance in it's parent.

 An example of how to setup a Sub Category:
 ```java